 Before we dive in, here is a handy worksheet that will be super useful when thinking about rewards.
 You can download it here.

-Make a quick and comprehensive list.
-In one column, tally the incentives that customers will expect from loyalty programs in general, and in the other column add all the crazy ideas your brand can offer.
+So, how to start a rewards program, you might ask.
+First, make a quick and comprehensive list to aid the process of building the loyalty program design.
+In one column, tally the incentives that customers will expect from loyalty program systems in general, and in the other column add all the crazy ideas your brand can offer.

 - Discounts: The bread and butter of any loyalty program.
 Simple to execute, but fosters very little loyalty.
 Plus, it might end up hurting your margin if you don’t apply a spendable limit.
 So definitely include discounts (as customers expect it anyway), but spice things up with service-related benefits, like free shipping, priority lines in shops, an extended warranty, or in-store consultancy.